 - Exit at the stop “Rotonde Otterlo.”
 Wait at the same stop.

-- Change here in Otterlo to bus 106 to the museum.
+- Bus 106 to the museum comes a few minutes after your disembarked at the same spot.
 The bus is more like a minivan.

-- At the entrance to the park, the bus is stopped for a ticket check.
+- At the entrance to the park, the bus will be stopped for a ticket check.
 The national park charges admission.
-Please don’t be that person who did not already purchase a ticket (you can get one here) since this speeds up the process.
+Please don’t be that person who did not already purchase a ticket (you can get your Hoge Veluwe ticket here) this speeds up the process.

-- You exit the bus at the “Kroller Moller Museum,” almost before the museum.
+- Exit the bus at the “Kroller Moller Museum,” almost before the museum.

 You can take this route twice per hour.
 I took this route myself recently, and it worked like a charm.
 Everything went on time, and all connections were easy.

-Alternatively, you can also take a train to Ede-Wageningen via Utrecht on a direct train from Amsterdam.
-You save one transfer if you do this.
+Alternatively, you can also take a train to Ede-Wageningen via Utrecht.
+This is a direct train from Amsterdam.
+You save yourself one transfer if you do this.
 But this route is about 10 minutes longer than the one I mentioned above, and a little more expensive (a few euros).

-Once you get to Ede-Wageningen, you take the bus to Otterlo (bus 108 > direction Apeldoorn), exit at the “Rotonde Otterlo” stop, then transfer to the same 106 bus.
-This route is also possible twice an hour.
+Once you get to Ede-Wageningen, take the bus to Otterlo (bus 108 > direction Apeldoorn), exit at the “Rotonde Otterlo” stop, then transfer to the same 106 bus.
+This alternative route is possible twice an hour.